solana-developers/helpers/README.md

 ### airdropIfRequired(connection, publicKey, lamports, maximumBalance)

 Request and confirm an airdrop in one step.
 As soon as the `await` returns, the airdropped tokens will be ready in the address, and the new balance of tokens is returned.
-The `maximumBalance` is used to avoid errors caused by unneccessarily asking for SOL when there's already enough in the account, and makes `airdropIfRequired()` very handy in scripts that run repeatedly.
+The `maximumBalance` is used to avoid errors caused by unnecessarily asking for SOL when there's already enough in the account, and makes `airdropIfRequired()` very handy in scripts that run repeatedly.

 To ask for 0.5 SOL, if the balance is below 1 SOL, use: